 Two ways to compare recent gasoline prices with historical prices are by the nominal price or the real price.
 The price actually paid at the pump is the nominal price.
 The real price is the price that is adjusted to remove the effect of changes in the value of the dollar over time.
 Real prices usually reflect the value of the dollar relative to a base year.

-The graph at the right shows the average annual nominal and real prices of retail regular grade gasoline from 1976 through 2018.
+The graph below shows the average annual nominal and real prices of retail regular grade gasoline from 1976 through 2018.
 The real prices are based on the value of the dollar in January 2019.
 The graph also shows the U.S. Energy Information Administration's (EIA) forecast for average annual prices for 2019 and 2020 in the January 2019 Short-Term Energy Outlook.